-> When used properly, the term inflation refers to the depreciation in purchasing power of a fiat currency—often resulting in the appearance of rising prices when you attempt to buy essentials such as wheat, milk, meat, clothing, medical services, coffee, or electricity.
+When used properly, the term inflation refers to the depreciation in purchasing power of a currency—often resulting in the appearance of rising prices when you attempt to buy things.
 In other words, inflation refers to a situation in which you find that it takes more units of currency—if you are in the United States, it would be U.S. dollars—to buy goods and services than it took you yesterday or last year to buy the same goods and services.

-> Inflation Begins With Money Losing Value
+Inflation Begins With Money Losing Value

 To understand the effects of inflation, consider the following example of the purchasing power of $100 in 1971, compared to today.